-- 1. Press (Feature) (0) (0) (System Program) (System Program) (#) (3) (0) (5) at extension 10 or 11. - 2.
+- 1. Press Feature (0) (0) (System Program) (System Program) (#) (3) (0) (5) at extension 10 or 11. - 2.
 Enter the number of the extension to be programmed. - 3.
-To set Abbreviated Ringing, press Next Data until the appropriate value appears. - 1 = Active (incoming calls ring once; the factory setting) ✓ - 2 = Not Active (incoming calls ring repeatedly) - 4.
-To program another extension, press Next Item or Prev Item until the extension number appears on the display.
+To set Abbreviated Ringing, press (Next Data) until the appropriate value appears. - 1 = Active (incoming calls ring once; the factory setting) ✓ - 2 = Not Active (incoming calls ring repeatedly) - 4.
+To program another extension, press (Next Item) or (Prev Item) until the extension number appears on the display.
 Then repeat step 3. - 5.
 Select another procedure, or exit programming mode.

-All Lines Busy Event-Release 6.0 and Later
+All Lines Busy Event

-Use this feature to determine how often all lines administered in the system are busy.
+Use this feature to determine how often all lines administered in the system (excluding the Loudspeaker Paging Line) are busy.
 When all lines are busy, a record is generated in the PARTNER ACS event log.
 This record will include the time of day when all lines were busy and length of time this event lasted.
 When at least one of the lines is no longer busy, an All Lines Cleared event is generated in the PARTNER ACS event log.
 You can use this feature to determine if your PARTNER system has enough lines.
+You can view the PARTNER ACS event log via PC Diagnostics.

-- All Lines Busy Event is available in Release 6.0 and later systems. - You must use the PARTNER ACS R6.0 PC Administration software to program the All Lines Busy Event feature and access the PARTNER ACS event log. - Every 10 seconds the PARTNER system checks automatically whether all lines are busy.
+- You must use the PARTNER ACS R7.0 PC Administration software to program the All Lines Busy Event feature and access the PARTNER ACS event log. - Every 10 seconds the PARTNER system checks automatically whether all lines are busy. - The Loudspeaker Paging Line is not considered a line.

-To change the All Lines Busy Event setting, you must use the PARTNER ACS R6.0 PC Administration software.
+To change the All Lines Busy Event setting, you must use the PARTNER ACS R7.0 PC Administration software.